by Ashley Black

 Condition and Strengthen

-Conditioning your muscles to stabilize your structure is so paramount to your posture and performance that I designed an at-home exercise program called I.C.E.® Foundations in order to demonstrate how to train with correct biomechanics.
+Conditioning your muscles to stabilize your structure is so paramount to your posture and performance that I designed an at-home exercise program called I.C.E.® Foundations to teach you how to train with correct biomechanics.
 These exercises will take you through basic to advanced movements and teach you how to properly engage your muscles and develop a mind-body connection while maintaining the correct spine and pelvic positioning.
 Try these out and see if you notice a drastic difference in your workouts and form!

 Tracking Your Progress